tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 ([I like ampersands](http://thomaslevine.com/!/ampersands/).)

-I also met everyone, talked about my findings, and learned a lot about the implementation of open data portals.
+But I also met everyone, talked about my findings, and learned a lot about the implementation of open data portals.

 ## Why